Disappearance of Natalee Holloway

-Holloway was scheduled to fly home from the Caribbean island on May 30, 2005, but she failed to appear for her flight.
-Her classmates last saw her outside of Carlos'n Charlie's, a restaurant and nightclub in Oranjestad.
-She was in a car with local residents Joran van der Sloot and brothers Deepak and Satish Kalpoe.
-When the three men were questioned, they said that they dropped off Holloway at her hotel and denied knowing what had become of her.
-Upon further investigation by authorities, Van der Sloot was arrested twice on suspicion of involvement in her disappearance and the Kalpoes were each arrested three times.
-Due to lack of evidence, the three suspects were released each time without being charged with a crime.
-Holloway's parents criticized Aruban police for the lack of progress in the investigation and interrogation of the three men who were last seen with their daughter.
-The family also called for a boycott of Aruba, which gained then-Governor of Alabama Bob Riley's support but failed to gain widespread backing.
+Holloway, who had visited Aruba with classmates following her high school graduation, was scheduled to fly home on May 30 but failed to appear for her flight.
+She was last seen outside Carlos'n Charlie's, a restaurant and nightclub in Oranjestad, entering a car with local residents van der Sloot and brothers Deepak and Satish Kalpoe.
+When the three men were questioned, they claimed that they had dropped Holloway off at her hotel and denied knowing what had become of her.
+Upon further investigation by authorities, van der Sloot was arrested twice on suspicion of involvement in her disappearance and the Kalpoe brothers were each arrested three times.
+Due to lack of evidence, the suspects were released each time without being charged with a crime.
+Holloway's parents criticized Aruban police for the lack of progress, and called for a boycott of Aruba, which failed to gain widespread backing.
+With the assistance of hundreds of volunteers, Aruban investigators conducted an extensive search operation.
+FBI agents, Dutch soldiers and aircraft, and ocean divers participated in the search for Holloway's body, but nothing was found.
+Aruban prosecutors announced in December 2007 that the case would be closed without charging anyone with a crime.
+Holloway was declared legally dead in January 2012 at her father's request.